Forgiveness

 Verse: Colossians 3:13 (NIV) - Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.

-8 Ways to Practice Forgiveness:
+10 Simple Ways to Practice Forgiveness

 To share in this discussion, please join our Facebook page.